lbugnion/ms-glossary/terms/test.en.md

 > Keywords: Test, Testing, Authentication

-> Blurb: A term used to for tests only.
+> Blurb: A term used to for tests only, that you should probably also ignore.

 > Author name: Laurent Bugnion